 3. Features: NordVPN vs ExpressVPN

 Both ExpressVPN and NordVPN offer some decent features that will be useful for many users.

 One unique feature with ExpressVPN is that it offers a split-tunneling option.
 This lets you route certain apps through the encrypted VPN, while routing other apps over your regular (unencrypted) internet connection.
 Very few VPNs offer this feature.
 Here I’m testing out split tunneling with the ExpressVPN Windows app:

-Furthermore, ExpressVPN also offers some other basic features:
+Furthermore, ExpressVPN also offers some other great features:

 - Secure, self-hosted DNS (protects you against DNS leaks and third-party DNS snooping)

 - Obfuscation features (gets around network restrictions and VPN blocking)